guptaNswati/-fh_team04-project02/Project2Proposal.md

     --  Checking for game winning move
     --  Drag and Drop pieces ( ? )
     --  AI / Look-ahead engine...

-[Fill in your teams projected milestones.
-You will be modifying this over the next few weeks.]

 ####Milestones